***Please note that I am not an attorney, and that this article should not be regarded as legal advice.

 Just one successful case can have a great impact on your financial bottom line.

-Keith L. Walker is a MA private investigator and founded
+Keith Walker is a license MA private investigator and founder

-Discovery Services Investigations (MA and RI) in 1993.
+Discovery Services Investigations, established in Springfield in 1993.

 Contact us today!